Living in Harmony With Spirit

 – Jesus of Nazareth

-It may appear obvious that we would all greatly benefit by doing good for others, our families, and our world, but it seems the point can never be stressed enough.
+It may appear obvious that we would all greatly benefit by doing good for others, our families, and our communities, but it seems the point can never be stressed enough.

-Indeed, a spiritual life or any religious following can best be defined by the good it does.
+Indeed, a spiritual life can best be defined by the good it does.
 By dedicating your life to doing good, you live in the spirit, thereby opening your soul to receive the goodness of God.
 To be genuinely great in life, you must be genuinely good in your service to others.
 Even the smallest act of kindness brings joy to the angels.

 – Jesus of Nazareth

 Modesty is the quality of being moderate in any estimation of our abilities or accomplishments.
-It is the ability to see ourselves within a greater context, if not a cosmic context—it is recognizing where we stand in the great scheme of things.
+It is the ability to see ourselves within a greater context—it is recognizing our humble position in a limitless universe ruled by an eternal God.

-Vanity, on the other hand, is linked to pride and egotism—to being self-centered.
-It limits your ability to see yourself as you truly are.
-Vanity is founded on a desire to have others think highly of us because of how we appear, what we can do, or the things we possess.
+Vanity, on the other hand, is linked to pride and egotism—being self-centered.
+It limits our ability to see ourselves as we truly are.
+Vanity is founded on our desire to have others think highly of us because of how we appear, what we can do, or the things we possess.
 But vanity is not a virtue.
-Even if your fans adore you, vanity has no value in the spirit realm and, to make life worthwhile, you need worthwhile values.
+Even if your fans adore you, vanity has no value in the spirit realm, and to make life worthwhile, you need worthwhile values.

 Be yourself; everyone else is taken.